 My research interests include compilers, programming languages, computer architecture, embedded systems, and computer security.
 My current research interests are focused on the areas of computer security, run-time management of applications running on multi-core systems, and computer science education.
 I currently have several grants in each area (please see my research web page and funded research page for the projects).

 I am a member of the Association for Computing Machinery (ACM) and the IEEE Computer Society.
-I am an Associate Editor of ACM’s Transactions on Architecture and Code Optimization.
 I served as an Associate Editor of ACM's Transactions on Architecture and Code Optimization from 2005 to 2015, and as an Associate Editor of ACM’s Transactions on Programming Languages and Systems from 1994 to 2000.
 I am also a Fellow of the ACM and a Senior Member of IEEE.

 I have been involved for many years with ACM’s Special Interest Group on Programming Languages (SIGPLAN).
 I served as a member-at-large from 1999–2001 and 2003–2005.
 I served as SIGPLAN Chair from 2005–2007.
 I was SIGPLAN’s Information Director for many years and I designed SIGPLAN’s web pages (now since retired, but the template is still used by other SIGs).
-I am also a member of SIGBED (Special Interest Group on Embedded Systems), SIGARCH (Special Interest Group on Computer Architecture), and SIGCSE (Special Interest Group on Computer Science Education).
+I am also a member of SIGBED (Special Interest Group on Embedded Systems), SIGARCH (Special Interest Group on Computer Architecture), SIGCSE (Special Interest Group on Computer Science Education), and SIGCAS (Special Interest Group on Computers & Society.

 Currently, I am co-chair of ACM’s Publications Board.
 ACM's Publication Board oversees all aspects of ACM’s publications and the operation of ACM's Digital Library.